ASyMOB: Algebraic Symbolic Mathematical Operations Benchmark: Methodology for Symbolic Mathematical Operations Measurement

 Finally, we evaluate the impact of equivalent-form perturbations.
-In this case, we complicate the problem by inserting one or more expressions that mathematically equal to 1.
-For example, symbol $A$ might be replaced with $\sin^{2}{\left(- A x \right)} + \cos^{2}{\left(A x \right)}$.
-While such perturbations introduce extra steps in simplification, the final answer is identical to the original version.
-We selected five identity types for this transformation - trigonometric, hyperbolic, logarithmic, complex exponential, and series - each with an 'Easy' and a 'Hard' version, depending on the level of mathematical sophistication required to recognize the identity (see Appendix~\ref{appendix-dataset} for the full list).
-The `Easy'/`Hard' classification was done manually, but the results in Figure \ref{fig:Eq-noise-bars} retroactively validate our assumptions.
-To implement this transformation at scale, these identities replace the symbols in the symbolic perturbations.
-For consistency, each variant uses only the easy or the hard forms.
-Similar to the numeric case, we generate two types of variants: either all symbols are replaced by equivalent forms (`Equivalence-All-Easy/Hard'), or only one (`Equivalence-One-Easy/Hard').
+In this case, we complicate the problem by inserting one or more expressions that are mathematically equal to 1, and are publicly known (available on Wikipedia).
+For example, symbol $A$ might be replaced by $\sin^{2}{\left(- A x \right)} + \cos^{2}{\left(A x \right)}$.
+While such perturbations (intentionally) introduce extra steps in simplification, the final answer is identical to the seed version.
+We confirmed that the tested LLMs could correctly simplify each expression when presented individually, indicating that the `Equivalence' variants' additional difficulty arises from the increased structural complexity - not the added expressions themselves.

+Five identity types were selected for this transformation - trigonometric, hyperbolic, logarithmic, complex exponential, and series - each with an 'Easy' and a 'Hard' version (see Appendix~\ref{appendix-dataset-equivalences} and Table \ref{tab:equivalence-identities}).
+The `Easy'/`Hard' classification was defined according to the intrinsic complexity of the identity, including the number of nested operations and the algebraic simplification steps required (the performance drops in Figure \ref{fig:Eq-noise-bars} validate this classification).
+To generate equivalence variants, these identities replace the symbols in the symbolic perturbations.
+To bound the effect of such perturbations, while limiting the combinatorial explosion of question variants, we choose two extremes: either all symbols are replaced (`Equivalence-All-Easy/Hard'), or only one symbol is replaced (`Equivalence-One-Easy/Hard').

+Some resulting variants may appear atypical of how problems are usually posed.
+This complexity is intentional.
+The `Hard' Equivalence perturbations are specifically designed to induce expression swell, in addition to higher baseline difficulty.
+While such formulations are rarely posed directly in exams (or other benchmarks), similar sub-expressions routinely arise as intermediate steps in extended derivations, for example after substitutions, algebraic rewrites, or integration by parts.
+These cases require the ability to simplify and restructure complex symbolic components before attempting to solve the full problem.
+We view this capability to \textit{think in steps} as a core aspect of mathematical (and general) reasoning.
+Therefore these stress-test perturbations are treated as diagnostic probes of an LLM’s capacity to reason, manage long-range algebraic dependencies, and perform symbolic simplification, rather than as direct proxies for problem distributions.

+Figure \ref{fig:Eq-noise-bars} shows that for most LLMs the challenge level of a single `Hard' perturbation is lower than multiple `Easy' perturbations - but not for all LLMs.
+The underlying causes of this difference remain a topic for future investigation.